snyk/user-docs/docs/snyk-api-info/snyk-webhooks/using-snyk-webhooks-to-integrate-new-relic-with-snyk/README.md

 # Using Snyk Webhooks to integrate New Relic with Snyk

 New Relic Security API is the most recent approach to having New Relic send any type of security-related information into the New Relic platform.
+This API is part of New Relic's Vulnerability Management capabilities.

 Using New Relic Security API is beneficial because New Relic “understands” the type of data being ingested and is able to provide a curated user interface for the information.
 New Relic also offers a standardized way of correlating this information with other types of data that New Relic is able to consume.
 You can see the correlations on the tabs in New Relic, including the Vulnerability Management section of an entity.